 "A midget of letters with keys to the abyss and a lost chair of philosophy, where did you go to

 school?
 Illiterate Ireland in the middle ages?
 All this to tell me Aristotle would be a father to leprechauns, and that the sun orbits the earth?

 When will ye go back to your little desk at the North pole"?

-"You rude little man", said Newton.
-"That's enough with due measure from you, now good day."
+rude little man", said Newton.
+"If I should suffer more from imagination than reality, that's still enough with due measure from you, now good day."